-Surrounded by mountains, and emerged in its lake, the city of Lugano is the centerpiece of Switzerland’s Ticino region, the southern canton where Italian is the official language.
-In the city you’ll fall in love with the Italianate architecture, lakeside promenades, waterfront parks, luxurious shopping streets and lively arcaded squares.
+Surrounded by mountains and emerged in its lake, the city of Lugano is the centerpiece of Switzerland’s Ticino region.
+You’ll fall in love with the Italian architecture, lakeside promenades, waterfront parks, luxurious shopping streets and lively arcaded squares.
 The Italian touch is clearly noticeable in the cuisine, architecture, attitudes and a more laid-back life style.
-The Mediterranean scenery gives this lakeside city a particular charm, accented with its cultural fame driven by its Film Festival and being the residence of Hermann Hesse, the Nobel Prize winner.
+The Mediterranean scenery gives this lakeside city a particular charm.
+It also carries cultural fame driven by its Film Festival and being the residence of Hermann Hesse, the Nobel Prize winner.
 The wild beauty of the lakeshore, the dominating San Salvatore and Brè Mountains all speak for themselves and need to be top of your holiday plans.
 Here we propose our selection of top 10 things to do in Lugano and during your stay!

-One of the other popular things to do here is to combine a boat cruise with walking, taking a boat to Gandria and walking back to Lugano along the Sentiero dell’Olivo which we will share more about down.
+TIP: combine a Lugano boat tour with a walking tour.
+For example take a boat to Gandria and walking back to Lugano along the Sentiero dell’Olivo.